nuejs/www/docs/reference/configuration-options.md

 ### draw_sections
 Setting this to `true` makes Nuemark wrap the Nuemark content inside a `<section>` element even if there are no [sections](../concepts/nuemark.html#sections) defined on the page.
 Setting this globally makea consistent HTML structure for your external CSS.

-### include
+### main
 By default, Nue looks for a file named "main.js" and includes it automatically on your page requests.
 You can change this with this setting.
 For example, a value such as `['index.js']` would auto-include "index.js".
-See details of [JS/Typescript modules](../concepts/js-modules.html)
+See details of [JS/TS modules](../concepts/js-modules.html)

 ### bundle
 Specifies files that should be bundled so that the imported dependencies are *inlined into the file itself.
 For example: `bundle: [index.js]`.
 See [to bundle or not to bundle](../concepts/js-modules.html#unbundled).